 We also offer GEOCAL IR for calibrations using near-infrared (NIR) illumination.
 This version expands the laser diode wavelength range to 935 nm giving you the ability to perform geometric camera calibrations in the NIR region.

 GEOCAL evaluation software

 The GEOCAL has a standalone software with a GUI interface for evaluating test results, and we are currently in the process of implementing the solution into the iQ-Analyzer software.
 An API is also available for our customers to apply the GEOCAL functionality into to their custom software, production line solutions, or device testing applications.
+Both the software and API are compatible with the GEOCAL XL.
 Please contact our sales team for more information on the API.

 For further questions please see our FAQ section available for download at the bottom of this page.